Sea toad: Sexual dimorphism

-Distribution and Habitat
+Distribution and habitat

-We currently know of 3 species of Chaunocops that live in the Indo-west Pacific Ocean, which are C. coloratus, C. melanostomus and C. spinosus.
+Three species of Chaunocops are currently known, all of which live in the Indo-west Pacific Ocean.
+There are C. coloratus, C. melanostomus and C. spinosus.
 However, members of the family Chaunacidae have been collected from the Eastern Indian Ocean, the Eastern Pacific Ocean, and the Western Atlantic Ocean, showing that this family is relatively widely distributed.
 Namely, in 1989 a study was done by John H. Caruso in which 21 specimens of Chaunacid fish were collected off the western coast of Australia, many of which were collected at approximately -30° latitude, and approximately 90° longitude.
 These specimen were from the genus Bathychaunax, which before this study only contained 2 other species: B. coloratus of the Eastern Pacific, and B. roseus from the Western Atlantic.
 The new species of Bathychaunax was found at depths between 1320 m and 1760 m.
 Furthermore, in 2015 an article was published indicating that new specimens from the genus Chaunacops were found off the coasts of Australia and New Caledonia.

 In addition, it was found that the Chaunacops coloratus are also often found near "manganese-encrusted volcanic talus slopes".
 The fish were observed to often have one of their pectoral fins in sediment and another one on a rock in order to make it seem as though they were wedged between two substrates.
 The average oxygen concentration was found to be about 1.59 mL/L at the depths they were found and the average temperature was about 1.68 °C. Salinity in their habitats did not change much and was found to be an average of 34.64 psu.

 Anatomy

-Chaunocops spinosis
+Chaunacops spinosis

 Upon collection and examination of this species, it is observed to have several distinct physical attributes.
 One trait is the fine dermal spinules, along with simple and bifurcate dermal spinules, covering the body.
 It also has four pectoral lateral-line neuromasts, which are sensory organs characteristic to fish and aquatic organisms.
 It has a greyish mouth, and semi-transparent, light-greyish skin.
 Inside the mouth are several rows of teeth.
 There are three or four rows of small canine teeth on the upper jaw, and three rows of the same on the lower jaw.
 The skin of the head, belly, and most of gill chamber is dark blue, and it has a relatively short tail.
-As for the overall body structure, body is resemblant of a tadpole, with a more globular shape in the anterior which tapers in the posterior.
+The overall bodily structure resembles that of a tadpole, with a more globular shape in the anterior which tapers in the posterior.
 The eyes are covered by transparent skin and are very small.